vania020/wro2025-robotek/src/acker_lidar_node/README.md

 ```

 **Explanation:**

-* Imports the required libraries for the robot’s LIDAR control system.
+This code imports all the essential ROS 2 and Python libraries:

-  * `rclpy`: Main ROS 2 library that manages communication between nodes.
+* **rclpy** – The main ROS 2 client library for Python.
+It lets us create publishers, subscribers, and timers.
-  * `sensor_msgs/LaserScan`: Used to receive LiDAR distance data.
+* **sensor_msgs.msg.LaserScan** – Used to receive LiDAR readings.
-  * `std_msgs/Float32` and `String`: Standard ROS message types for simple values and text.
+* **std_msgs.msg.Float32 and String** – Allow us to send motor velocity and string messages between nodes.
-  * `ros_robot_controller_msgs`: Custom message types to control the steering servo and button input.
+* **ros_robot_controller_msgs.msg.SetAckerServoState, ButtonState** – Custom messages for controlling the steering servo and reading the start button.
-  * `numpy`: Used for numerical operations such as calculating averages.
+* **numpy** – For calculations like averages and filtering LiDAR data.
-  * `time`: Provides delay and timing functions when needed.
+* **time** – For simple timing operations inside the node.

 ---

-### **2. Node and Publishers**
+### 2. Class Definition and Publishers

 ```python
 class AckerLidarController(Node):